clarkfitzg/sta141c-winter19/lecture/outlines/01-22-vectorize.md

 - My office hours Thursday will be in the Data Science Initiatve, Shields 360, right after class.

-on board:

-- review independent workers model for parallelism
-- pictures of replicate, lapply (sapply), tapply, apply, Map, mapply, rapply
-- What the load balancing cluster apply does with chunking.

 ## Notes on first HW

 - Grades for HW1 are available.